Out of Many Scattered Things: Lady Stardust

 She swallows.

-“I’m going to try moving my fingers,” Serge says.
+“I’m gonna try moving my fingers,” Serge says.

 “No.” Lightcap cracks the word like a whip.
 “No,” she says again, quietly this time.
 Calmly this time.
-“No, not yet.
+“Not yet.
 Just stand by, please.”

 Lightcap stares at the little static snake.
-“It’ll happen every time,” she whispers.
+“It’ll happen every time.”

 “Don’t jump to conclusions, Cait.
-Let’s just abort the trial,” Jasper says.
-“We’ll take some time to think about this.
+Let’s abort the trial,” Jasper says.
+“We’ll take time to think about this.
 We’ve got new data to work through.”

-“We’re seeing an oscillatory pattern in the leads coming from your cortex,” Lightcap says bluntly.
+“We’re seeing an oscillatory pattern in the leads coming from your cortex,” Lightcap says.

 “That’s very likely,” Lightcap says.
 “Yes.
 It’s small, it’s waxing and waning, but it’s there.
 We’re discussing how to proceed.”